 Data effective as of post date.
 Offers and availability may vary by location and are subject to change.

-MLB.TV offers two primary subscription plans: MLB.TV All Teams ($139.99 a year) and MLB.TV Single Team ($119.99 a year).
+MLB.TV offers two primary subscription plans during the regular season: MLB.TV All Teams ($149.99 a year) and MLB.TV Single Team ($129.99 a year).
 Specifications and bonus features remain the same across both plans, as do local blackout restrictions.
-The only difference between the two is that the single-team plan gives you live and on-demand game access to only one MLB team of your choosing.
+The only difference is that the single-team plan gives you live and on-demand game access to one MLB team you choose.

-With only a $20 price difference, we recommend getting MLB.TV All Teams.
-Like a pitcher watching base runners, we think it’s important to keep one eye on your team and the other on the competition.
+We recommend getting MLB.TV All Teams because of its minimal price difference from MLB Single Team.
+After all, like a pitcher watching base runners, keeping one eye on your team and the other on the competition is essential.

 MLB.TV vs. MLB EXTRA INNINGS